Add your name to our pre-registration list and we'll email you when registration opens—with a code to save $10!

 Jane Dunnewold is an artist who writes.
 Although her popular book, Creative Strength Training: Prompts, Exercises and Stories to Inspire Artistic Genius was written to help artists find deeper joy in creating, her strategies apply to anyone seeking a more creative and boldly authentic life.
 Jane lectures and leads workshops that honor and encourage our human desire to create.
 She has a degree in psychology and religious studies from Baldwin-Wallace University, and twenty-five years of hands-on training in surface design processes.

 Zenna Duke is deeply interested in the world around her.
 She has a B.A. in Anthropology and History from the University of Texas in Austin and is a RYT-200 Yoga Instructor.
-Zenna also works part time as an advocacy and accompaniment specialist with survivors of sexual assault at the SAFE Alliance in Austin.
-She is a new mother to Zira Jane who will turn one in March.
-She is excited to join Jane and the vibrant CST community again in 2018.
+Zenna has worked as an advocacy and accompaniment specialist with survivors of sexual assault and is also a web designer and developer.
+She is excited to join Jane and the vibrant CST community again in 2019.